 |Marketplace||Connect with other financial products to benefit from additional products including insurance, pensions and investment accounts.|

-You can benefit from rewards and cashback with Revolut even as a standard user but to get cashback on everyday spending you will need to sign up to a subscription plan.
+You can benefit from rewards and cashback with Revolut even as a standard user and can benefit for up to 10% cashback if you purchase accommodation via Revolut Stays (10% cashback is with a subscription account).
 Starling Bank has limited rewards and cashback offers in its app which means that Revolut is slightly better when it comes to offering user perks.
-Starling Bank does have a marketplace, however, where you can get access to other financial products and there is the opportunity to earn some cashback if you connect to the Flux or Tail services.
+Starling Bank does have a marketplace, however, where you can get access to other financial products and there is the opportunity to earn some cashback if you connect to Tail.